 We have a limited number of billets available with local cyclists in Melbourne and Geelong, but are seeking to source some more.
 These can vary from a private double bedroom to sleeping on a mattress on the floor.
 If you would like to stay with a local cyclist, email firstname.lastname@example.org and we’ll do our best.
 Priority for these places will be given to our international guests first.

-The GSR is being run from the very comfortable 4 star Anglesea BIG4 Holiday Park.
-It comes complete with indoor pool, bouncing pillow, giant chess set and even grazing kangaroos.
-We have booked all unit accommodation on Sunday 13th , Wednesday 16th and Thursday 17th.
-This has enabled us to have 24 hour access to the Campers Kitchen for serving meals, and come and go throughout the night as randonneurs are want to do.
+The GSR is being run from the very comfortable 4-star Anglesea BIG4 Holiday Park.
+It comes complete with an indoor pool, bouncing pillow, giant chess set and even grazing kangaroos.
+We have booked unit accommodation on Sunday 7th, Wednesday 10th and Thursday 11th.
+This has enabled us to have 24-hour access to the Campers Kitchen for serving meals, and come and go throughout the night as randonneurs want to do.
 For the duration of our stay, it will become a real randonneur village.

-Accommodation at Anglesea on Wednesday 16th is included for all 1000/1200 Km riders as part of entry, accommodation on Sunday 13th (pre-ride) and Thursday 17th (post ride) was optional.
-Check in time is 2 pm on Sunday 13th (unless Saturday accommodation has also been booked).
-Checkout time on Friday 18th is 10 am (no late checkout available due to heavy booking on the weekend).
+Accommodation at Anglesea on Wednesday 10th is included for all 1000/1200 Km riders as part of entry, accommodation on Sunday 7th (pre-ride) and Thursday 11th (post-ride) is optional and can be booked directly with the park.
+Check-in time is 2 pm on Sunday 7th (unless Saturday accommodation has also been booked).
+Checkout time on Friday 12th is 10 am (no late checkout available due to heavy booking on the weekend).

-If you want to make additional bookings as an extension to the above you can contact the Anglesea BIG4 Holiday Park directly – contact is Jess who is handling our booking and works on Mondays, Tuesdays & Thursdays (phone +61 3 5263 1640, email firstname.lastname@example.org).
+If you want to make additional bookings either prior to Monday, November 8 or post-Wednesday November 10 you can contact the Anglesea BIG4 Holiday Park directly – contact is Jess who is handling our booking and works on Mondays, Tuesdays & Thursdays (phone +61 3 5263 1640, email firstname.lastname@example.org).
 Quote the ‘Audax Cycling Group’ and they are offering a 15% discount.

-The 1200km, 1000km and 200km rides start and finish in the picturesque seaside town of Anglesea, approximately 115km south-west of Melbourne at the start of the world-famous Great Ocean Road.
+The 1200km and 1000km rides start and finish in the picturesque seaside town of Anglesea, approximately 115km southwest of Melbourne at the start of the world-famous Great Ocean Road.
 Anglesea is approximately 90 minutes’ drive from Melbourne.

 The 300km ride starts in the beautiful Port Fairy and returns to Anglesea.
 Port Fairy is close to 300km west of Melbourne, a short distance past Warrnambool.